FaustinCarter/anl_fridge_control/README.rst

   - Returns: None

-- basic_functions.start_of_day(): Warms the UC Head to 650mK, then heats and tunes SQUIDs and takes a rawdump.
+- basic_functions.start_of_day: Warms the UC Head to 650mK, then heats and tunes SQUIDs and takes a rawdump.

   - Parameters: current temperature logfile, set_squid_feedback (default=False), set_gain (default=False)